Install Hyper-V on Windows 10

 For more information about DISM, see the DISM Technical Reference.

-Manually enable the Hyper-V role
+Enable the Hyper-V role through Settings

 Right click on the Windows button and select ‘Apps and Features’.